 How to Install a Font in Ubuntu

-If you download a font and want to install it, an easy way to do so is use gnome-font-viewer which should be installed by default in Gnome desktops.
+If you download a font and want to install it, the simplest way is to place the files in a

 $ gnome-font-viewer FONTFILE.ttf